krittin1/my-clab/README.md

 # my-clab

-This reposotory stored some code.
+This repository stored some code.